-Risk management professionals are tasked with spotting and analyzing any potential risks that may threaten the well-being of their companies.
-This includes workers' safety, security, reputation, and of course—bottom-line cash flow.
+Risk management professionals must spot potential issues that could threaten the well-being of their companies.
+This includes security, reputation, workers' safety, and cash flow.

-To ensure vendor compliance, and subsequently, to limit their own liability, risk management teams collect what are called certificates of insurance, or COI.
-COIs serve as proof that an insurance policy has been issued, but without the bulk of the policy itself.
-Rather, it's a snapshot of the policy, listing the following details:
+To ensure vendor compliance and subsequently limit their own liability, risk management teams collect what are called certificates of insurance (COIs).
+These serve as proof that an insurance policy has been issued, but without the bulk of the policy itself.
+It's a snapshot of the policy, listing the following details:

-To cultivate a thorough understanding about what a COI is, perhaps it'd be more effective to detail what it is not:
+To cultivate a thorough understanding of what a COI is, perhaps it would be more effective to detail what it is not:

 A COI is NOT an insurance policy.
-It merely serves as proof that an insurance policy has been issued; that it exists.
+It merely serves as proof that an insurance policy exists.

-To these points, most COIs should include language such as:
+To that end, most COIs should include language such as:

 "Issued as a matter of information only, and confers no rights upon the certificate holder.
 This certificate does not affirmatively or negatively amend, extend, or alter the coverage afforded by policies."